 To be 100% real, this isn't exactly good.
 But depending on when (and how dweebily) you grew up, it can be a nostalgic hoot even if you see it for the first time in 2017.
-A celebration of dated technology, ridiculous outfits, weird visualizations for coding, and the many uses of rollerblades...it's enough to make you forget that nowadays, at least half the characters would be posting Pepe memes or doxxing journalists.
+A celebration of dated technology, worse outfits, weird visualizations for cyberspace, and the many uses of rollerblades...it's enough to make you forget that nowadays, at least half the characters would be posting Pepe memes or doxxing journalists.

 Badly-dated and ridiculous to anyone who's ever even turned on a computer, Hackers can easily be dismissed as a part of one's past they'd prefer to keep in a cardboard box in their attic.
 Since I never saw it until recently I just prefer to think of Hackers as goofy camp and proof that Angelina Jolie makes a better Romulan than a reptile.